mailtodanish/mailtodanish/README.md

 📫 How to reach me: mailtodanish@gmail.com

-🔭 I’m currently working on python, djnago,...
+🔭 I’m currently working on Flask API for react applictaion

 🌱 I am also expertize in Siebel CRM and OpenUI.